umutahmet/crowdclip-todo-app/Readme.md

 This project hasn't been scrictly typed.
 Again, I've worked with codebases that have utilised both typescript / flow types in the past and capable of adding this in if I had more time.

+#### Mobile friendly

+This project is only compatiable with desktop, although would be easy to adapt to mobile and tablet with TailwindCSS given more time.

+#### User profile page

+This page hasn't been started and would be easy to complete re-using elements already in the app.

 ## My timesheet

 -   Codebase and DB setup = 2hrs